Best Non Toxic Play Mats

 Are House of Noa mats non-toxic?

-Some of their mats are made of EVA foam, which are an OK-ish choice (read more below), but others are made of memory foam and vegan leather (AKA polyurethane plastic.)
+Some of their mats are made of EVA foam, which are an OK-ish choice (read more in the EVA vs TPU section of my Foam Guide), but others are made of memory foam and vegan leather (AKA polyurethane plastic.)
 I don’t recommend them, either.

 Safe Play Mat Materials